PostState/defi-invaders/README.md

 ## Implementation

-### To implement Cosmos Invaders, we need to consolidate and package what we already have.
+### To implement Cosmic Voyager, we need to consolidate and package what we already have.

 What we have:

-- The Cosmos ecosystem comprises numerous sovereign blockchains connected through IBC relays, forming the Cosmos Invaders Playing Field.
+- The Cosmos ecosystem comprises numerous sovereign blockchains connected through IBC relays, forming the Cosmic Voyager Playing Field.
 - Validators supporting IBC relays serve as our portals for navigating the Game Field.
 - Multiple DEXs with extensive Liquidity Pools, liquidity mining opportunities, and Super-Fluid Staking function as our Space Trade Ports and Maintenance Stations for player Spaceships.
 - Various Liquid Staking projects will be used to construct Space Bases on blockchains outside the Cosmos Ecosystem.